JNRowe/versionah/doc/templates.rst

 .. note::

-   If you write extra filters that you believe could be of use to other :mod:`versionah` users please consider posting them in an issue_ or pushing them to a fork on GitHub_, so that others can benefit from your work.
+   If you write extra filters and believe they could be of use to other :mod:`versionah` users please consider posting them in an issue_ or pushing them to a fork on GitHub_, so that others can benefit from your work.